IBM/dbb-zappbuild/REPORT.md

 - Use the pattern configuration to limit the query to those collections which are relevant and avoid unnecessary processing.
 - In most cases it is sufficient to run with the **simple** mode, which performs much faster, because it does not resolve impacts recursively. **deep** mode in fact requires searchPaths with the rules been correctly configured for the ImpactResolver API.

-## Report potential conflicts
+## Report concurrent changes

 ### Purpose

 Concurrent development activies in separated isolated branches on the same source code, lead to the need to merge the code at some point in time.
 Git does an excellent job for this task and supports the developer for this task.
-While pessimistic locking is a common practise on the mainframe, developers will need to keep an eye on what is happening on the repository.
+While pessimistic locking is a common practise on the mainframe, developers will need to keep an eye on what is happening in the git repository, which follows the optimistic locking approach.

-The _Report potential conflicts_ feature can be activated to generate reports to document changes in the common code base configuration.
+The _Report concurrent changes_ feature can be activated to generate a report to document changes in other configurations within the repository.
+Additionally, it validates if the current build list intersects with those changes.

 ### Functionality

 This feature compares the current configuration to several other configurations via a `git diff`.
-It runs a git diff between current and the configured concurrent branches (`reportConcurrentChangesGitBranchReferencePatterns`) to capture ongoing activities in concurrent configurations, which are not applied to the current configuration which is built.
-A report file within the build output directory is produced to document changes and changes are reported within the build console output (when running in verbose mode).
+It runs a git diff between current and the configured concurrent branches (`reportConcurrentChangesGitBranchReferencePatterns` - a list of regex patterns) to capture ongoing activities in concurrent configurations, which are not applied to the current configuration which is built.
+A report file within the build output directory is produced to document the changes and potential conflicts.

 Additionally to the reporting, it verifies if the list of the current build files intersect with the identified changes of the concurrent branches.
-If the lists intersect, an additional notification is reported in the build log which can make the build be marked as failed and force the development team to integrate changes and rebase the code before they move on.
+If the lists intersect, an additional notification is reported in the build log and the build result.
+Depending on the configuration, it can make the build be marked as failed and force the development team to integrate changes and rebase the code before they move on.

 ### Pre-requisites

 The feature relies on git functionality.
-Therefore it is only available in incremental pipeline builds for the build types `--impactBuild` and `--mergeBuild` and not for user build scenarios.
+Therefore it is only available in incremental pipeline builds for the build types `--impactBuild` and `--mergeBuild` and not for user build or full build scenarios.

 It requires that the cloned repository in the build workspace contains the git references (git-refs) to function.
 Please verify this in a test environment first, while not all pipeline orchestrators fetch the git references by default and might require additional configuration of the fetch process.